gauravjot/graphite-md-server/content/1_Getting_Started.md

 prev: 0_Installation.md
 ---

-Congratulations on setting up Graphite Docs!
+Congratulations on setting up Planum Docs!
 This page will help you get started with the project.

 ## Creating Docs and Folders